Pasechneek/php-project-lvl1/README.md

 brain-prime
 https://asciinema.org/a/427072

-использование программы требует установленного пакета gmp sudo apt install php8.0-gmp
+Check and use makefile to start the project

-As sample should consider file Src\Games\Prime.php where i live comments.
+As sample you should to consider file Src\Games\Prime.php where i live comments.

 [![hexlet-check](https://github.com/Pasechneek/php-project-lvl1/actions/workflows/hexlet-check.yml/badge.svg)](https://github.com/Pasechneek/php-project-lvl1/actions/workflows/hexlet-check.yml)